-The New River Land Trust (NRLT) provides outreach, education, facilitation and implementation services to landowners and others with an interest in conserving rural land and its associated natural and/or cultural resources.
-We have a particular focus on the New River region, although over the years we have worked with people out of state and in many Virginia counties.
+The New River Land Trust (NRLT) provides outreach, education, facilitation and implementation services to landowners and others with an interest in conserving rural land and its natural and/or cultural resources.

 Historically, the NRLT’s primary conservation tool has been donated conservation easements and providing information about how these easements work.
 Conservation easements protect land for future generations while allowing owners to retain certain property rights.
 Through an easement, landowners willingly sell or donate only those rights necessary to protect specific conservation values, such as:

 - Endangered, threatened or rare species and natural communities

 - Scenic character

 - Prime farmland soils and soils of statewide importance

 - Perennial and seasonal wetlands